On the functoriality of the space of equivariant smooth $h$-cobordisms: The -cobordism space as an -functor

-Using this machinery, our strategy will be as follows: we construct a simplicial category $\Manst$ of ``manifolds and stabilization data," and show it is equivalent to the simplicial category $\Man$ of manifolds and smooth embeddings.
+Using this machinery, our strategy will be as follows: we construct a simplicial category $\Manst$ of manifolds and stabilization data, and show it is pointwise equivalent to the simplicial category $\Man$ of manifolds and smooth embeddings.
 We then construct a left fibration $X \to N\Manst$, such that $X_0$ is the disjoint union of the $h$-cobordism spaces $\mc H_{\sbt}^c(M)$, and the actions coming from $X_1$ are the required stabilization maps, up to homotopy.
-Applying \autoref{associated_diagram_explicit}, produces the desired $h$-cobordism functor on $\mc \Man$.
+An application of \autoref{associated_diagram_explicit} produces the desired $h$-cobordism functor on $\mc \Man$.